 Each new school I had attended since 6th grade was worse than the previous one, and this trend continued at Bishop Brossart High School - the most wretched school in the world.
 Brossart wasn't just violent.
 They had the most smug and controlling attitude I have ever witnessed from any organization - not to mention the fact that they were greedy and dishonest.

 I had been embittered by St. Joe's, and Bro$$art justified more bitterness.
-The Holy War that peaked in the Brossart years spilled over into the outside world with assorted violent criminal acts that were not prosecuted because various perpetrators bribed law enforcement and right-wing politicians.
+The Holy War that peaked in the Brossart years spilled over into the outside world with assorted violent criminal acts that were not prosecuted because various perpetrators bribed right-wing politicians and others.

 1989

-I use the handle "The Bathroom Bandit" because at Brossfart I was often forced to eat lunch in the restroom because the principal exercised no control over violent gangs in the cafeteria.
+Years later, I used the handle "The Bathroom Bandit" because at Brossfart I was often forced to eat lunch in the restroom because the principal exercised no control over violent gangs in the cafeteria.

 The principal also falsely accused me of setting toilet paper on fire in the restrooms.
 (It's not like the school didn't deserve to be burned to the ground, so even if I had torched the place I would have been doing the world a favor.)
 About a month later I was expelled because somebody vandalized my art sketchbook and I "conspired" in an elaborate investigation to find out who was responsible for destroying my work - which is positively one of the most ridiculous reasons I have ever heard of for expelling someone, but the fact that it took 3 years to get expelled fits Brossart's control freak ways perfectly.